chappers/chappers.github.io/_posts/2019-08-13-building-out-stable-baseline-benchmarks.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 In this post we'll go through how one could build a Keras model using `stable-baselines` library as well as the conditions to create a default gym environment.
 The simple question is if we want to use the Keras APIs to build the basis for a Policy using PPO; we should be able to do this in a fairly straightforward manner.

 Suppose you wanted to create a simple MLP model: